boschresearch/sunrise.demonstrator/README.md

 - The [:file_folder: user_interface](user_interface/) folder contains a demonstrator for a Front End in SUNRISE.
 - In the [:file_folder: demo_system](demo_system/) directory, a very basic example of a system can be found.

-### Running the demonstrator
+### Running the Demonstrator
-It is highly recommended to run this example with Docker, as all sub-components are containerized.
-To orchestrate everything together, we utilize [Docker Compose](docker-compose.yml).
+- :clipboard: **Prerequisites:**
+  - A Linux operating system
+  - The Docker runtime installed and running
+  - Docker Compose to orchestrate everything (usually included with Docker Desktop)
 - :hammer_and_wrench: **Preparation**
   - Configure the **ports** on which the servers will listen in the [.env-file](.env).
   - Configure the **Docker socket** that the Runtime Manager operates on in the [.env-file](.env).
 Hint: Call `docker context ls` from a UNIX shell to identify your current docker socket.